quii/learn-go-with-tests/select.md

 - Flaky
 - Can't test edge cases

-In Go there is a package `net/http/httptest` where you can easily create a mock HTTP server that you can fully control.
+In the standard library there is a package [`net/http/httptest`](https://golang.org/pkg/net/http/httptest/) where you can easily create a mock HTTP server.

-Let's change our tests to use mocks we control so they will be reliable.
+Let's change our tests to use mocks so we have reliable servers to test against that we can control.

 ```go
 func TestRacer(t *testing.T) {